Connect your NMEA 0183 and NMEA 2000 marine electronics with an onboard computer

 It is not recommended to connect NMEA 0183 devices to a PC directly, without some form of isolation.
 Doing this opens up the risk of ground loops that can damage both the PC and the NMEA 0183 device.
 For full protection of both the NMEA device and your PC, we recommend using an Actisense USG-2, which has isolation on; both the input and the output, and a USB connection that allows easy connection to the built-in PC.

 A slightly cheaper option that we recommend as an absolute minimum electrical protection when interfacing NMEA 0183 devices to a PC Actisense OPTO-4.
 This will provide isolation to the PC input but not the output.
-If your PC does not have a serial port, you also need; a USB to serial adapter.
+If your PC does not have a serial port, you will also need; a USB to serial adapter.

 Alternatively, the USBKIT-REG / USBKIT-PRO can be used to connect an Actisense device to the PC using the serial connection on the the device.
 This method can be simpler because it removes the requirement for a serial cable and a serial to USB converter.
-However, it does not provide the same level of protection; as it is for the Opto-4 method.
+However, it does not provide the same level of protectionå as it is for the Opto-4 method.

 Connecting NMEA 2000 to PC